Our Team

 SARA TOCA

 Hi!
-My name is Sara, and I am a second-year Psychology major with a minor in Interdisciplinary Life Sciences.
-This year, I will be completing my honours thesis and helping Dr. Ferris with his project on how different processes can shape underlying representations of memory and retrieval.
+My name is Sara Toca, and I am a psychology major in my final year of undergraduate studies.
+This year, I will be completing my honours thesis and finishing up a project on episodic memory processing and aging.

 OUR MASCOT: THE COG DOG